Quick Summary

 - Customization: Customize your eSignature workflows with features like conditional logic, attachments, custom branding, automatic reminders, and advanced signer options.
 Choose from 22 supported languages.

-- Wide Range of Integrations: Compatible with many tools including Microsoft SharePoint, Salesforce, Google Drive, Dropbox, and more.
+- Wide Range of Integrations: Compatible with many tools, including Microsoft SharePoint, Salesforce, Google Drive, Dropbox, and more.
 There’s also a capable API for custom integrations.

 - Robust Security: Documents are securely stored and transmitted with industry-standard encryption.
 You can also set up password protection and restrict access to specific users or groups.